HyperJeanJean/TPW-TPI-Fixes/README.md

  - The QMixer DLL that is provided is a bit newer than the one distributed with the game.
 It seems to solve a few sound issues

- - The SFMAN32 DLL is provided in the "Unused" folder as the games executables have references to this DLL but AFAICT they don't appear to do anything with it
+ - The SFMAN32 DLL is provided in the "Midi" folder.
+The games might use this DLL if there is midi driver named "Soundfount" on your system, but this is untested.

 ## Known issues
  - Random crashes.
 It may or may not be related to graphics settings.
 In TPI at least, having a resolution above 1024x768 makes the game really unstable.